otalportista/cryptobot/README.md

 * To add alert

 `!addalert <up/down> <symbol> <price>`
->Up - If price of alert is lower or equal than current price<br>
+>Up - If current price is lower or equal than price of alert<br>
->Down - If price of alert is higher or lower than current price
+>Down - If current price is higher or equal than price of alert

 * To delete alert